-Children can travel in bike trailers when they are able to support their heads unaided – usually between the ages of 12 and 18 months.
+Children can travel in bike trailers when they are able to support their heads unaided.

-How long you can keep pulling your children in the bike trailer for will depend on the weight limit specified by the manufacturer, and how fit you are!
+The oldest your child can be whilst you're pulling them in the bike trailer will depend on the weight limit specified by the manufacturer, and how fit you are!

 Why buy a bike trailer for cycling with your child?

-Protection from the elements is a major benefit of bike trailers, and means you can cycle with your children for the majority of the year.
+Protection from the elements is a major benefit of bike trailers over bike seats, and means you can cycle with your children for the majority of the year.

 The stability of a bicycle trailer means that if you’ve got appropriate tyres on your bike and the confidence, fitness and desire then you can cycle in more challenging conditions.
-For example, Cycle Sprog’s Chris trailered the kids to school every day throughout the snow of winter 2010/11.
+For example, Cycle Sprog’s Chris trailered the kids to school every day throughout the snow of a particularly harsh winter!

 Most children's cycle trailers come with storage pockets.
 This is great as it provides flexibility to carry or purchase items on your trip.
 Given all the extras you need to take with you on even a short trip out with a little one, this can be a major bonus compared to a front or rear seat.
 Remember though you do have to pull your load, and heavy additional objects can affect the tipping point (see below), and must be included when calculating the overall load.